ecodynlab/GALUP/Modules/Module 2.md

 ## 3. Using GEE to Explore RS Concepts from Module-1

 ### 3.1 Downloading and Visualizing Landsat Data
 In the following example, we will use GEE to download and visualize Landsat satellite data in Ghana.
-Please use the Video Tutorial from Section 3.2 to follow along.
+Please use the video tutorial in Section 3.2 to follow along.
 * The script ["01_search_and_display"](https://github.com/ecodynlab/GALUP/wiki/Scripts) is loaded into the GEE [code editor](https://code.earthengine.google.com/).
-    * This is the same script that will be used in Exercise 1, but some slight alterations will need to be made to complete the exercise.
+This is the same script that will be used in Exercise with slight alterations necessary to complete the Exercise.
 * Given parameters:
     * Dates of Interest
     * Region of interest